sungwoncho/oneliner/README.md

 # Oneliner

 Describe anything in one line.

-For the proof of concept: https://github.com/sungwoncho/oneliner-express
+For the proof of concept and demo, please see: https://github.com/sungwoncho/oneliner-express